InsTiport/Personalized-response-generation/README.md

 This will generate all (`*_utterance_indexed.csv`) files to `data`.

 Note that some interview texts are non-English, and this phenomenon is especially prevalent among baseball, golf and soccer interviews.
 Right now, English language checking is performed while generating csv files (`generate_csv.py`), not when generating vocabularies.
+The current vocabulary size is 161,292.

 ## Documentation
 ### Web scraping